-First off, You Need to Be a Member or Be Able to Show That You Are Recognized as a Member of a Tribe by an Indian Tribe or by the Federal Government
+You Need to Show That You Are a Member of an Indian Tribe

-Video Transcribed: Are You an “Indian” for the Purpose of the McGirt Precedent?
+Video Transcribed: Are You an “Indian” for the Purpose of the McGirt?
 I’m Oklahoma attorney James Wirth and we’re about to talk about how to prove you are an Indian for the purposes of denying state court jurisdiction over a criminal charge against you.

 All right.
-So this deals with the new McGirt Precedent from the United States Supreme Court, it came out July 9th of 2020 that says that the Muscogee Creek Nation Reservation was never disbanded through the creation of the state of Oklahoma, which that precedent then applied to the five civilized tribes means that most of northeast Oklahoma, about half the state, is actually Indian reservation land.
+So this deals with the new McGirt v Oklahoma, it came out July 9th of 2020 that says that the Muscogee Creek Nation Reservation was never disbanded through the creation of the state of Oklahoma, which that precedent then applied to the five civilized tribes means that most of northeast Oklahoma, about half the state, is actually Indian reservation land.

 All right.
 So how does one make that determination?
 All right.
 Well, it’s actually based on totality of the circumstances test, which means that there’s no set evidence that the court has to have, it can be made based on a lot of different factors.

 So, obviously, the best evidence is going to be a CBID card.
 So that’s the Certificate of Degree of Indian Blood card, that’s an official federal government document or card that lists out the degree of Indian blood that you have.